weidongli20/Blockchain-Tools/README.md

 * A new window will pop-up, paste the private key of the pre-fund wallet and click on the "Unlock" button to continue.

-* This is the balance that was pre-funded for this account in Ganache; however, these millions of ETH tokens are just for testing purposes.
+* This is the balance that was pre-funded for this account in Ganache; however, these ETH tokens are just for testing purposes.

 Now we're going to send a transaction to ourselves to test it out.
 Follow the next steps.